Saint-Domingue: Saint-Domingue Creole society

 While the French controlled Saint-Domingue, they maintained a class system which covered both whites and free people of color.
 These classes divided up roles on the island and established a hierarchy.
 The highest class, known as the grands blancs (white noblemen), was composed of rich nobles, including royalty, and mainly lived in France.
 These individuals held most of the power and controlled much of the property on Saint-Domingue.
 Although their group was very small and exclusive, they were quite powerful.

 Below the grands blancs were the petits blancs (white commoners) and the gens de couleur libres (free people of color).
 These classes inhabited Saint Domingue and held a lot of local political power and control of the militia.
 Petits blancs shared the same societal level as gens de couleur libres.

 The Gens de couleur libres class was made up of affranchis (ex-slaves), free-born blacks, and mixed-race people, and they controlled much wealth and land in the same way as petits blancs; they held full citizenship and civil equality with other French subjects.
-Race was initially tied to culture and class, and some "white" St. Dominicans had non-white ancestry.
+Race was initially tied to culture and class, and some "white" Creoles had non-white ancestry.

-Although the Creoles of color and affranchis held considerable power, they eventually became the subject of racism and a system of segregation due to the introduction of divisionist policies by the royal government, as the Bourbon regime feared the united power of the St. Dominicans.
+Although the Creoles of color and affranchis held considerable power, they eventually became the subject of racism and a system of segregation due to the introduction of divisionist policies by the royal government, as the Bourbon regime feared the united power of the Creoles.

-Starting in the early 1760s, and gaining much impetus after 1769, Bourbon royalist authorities began attempts to cut Dominican Creoles of color out of St. Dominican society, banning them from working in positions of public trust or as respected professionals.
+Starting in the early 1760s, and gaining much impetus after 1769, Bourbon royalist authorities began attempts to cut Creoles of color out of Saint-Domingue's society, banning them from working in positions of public trust or as respected professionals.
 They were made subject to discriminatory colonial legislation.
 Statutes forbade Gens de couleur from taking up certain professions, wearing European clothing, carrying swords or firearms in public, or attending social functions where whites were present.

-The regulations did not restrict their purchase of land, and many had already accumulated substantial holdings and became slaveowners.
+The regulations did not restrict their purchase of land, and many had already accumulated substantial holdings and became slave-owners.
 By 1789, they owned one-third of the plantation property and one-quarter of the slaves of Saint-Domingue.
 Central to the rise of the Gens de couleur planter class was the growing importance of coffee, which thrived on the marginal hillside plots to which they were often relegated.
 The largest concentration of Gens de couleur was in the southern peninsula.
 This was the last region of the colony to be settled, owing to its distance from Atlantic shipping lanes and its formidable terrain, with the highest mountain range in the Caribbean.
 In the parish of Jérémie, the gens de couleur libres formed the majority of the population.
 Many lived in Port-au-Prince as well, which became an economic center in the South of the island.